The Psychology of a Welcome Kit: How Financial Advisors Build Trust From Day One

 Compliance Considerations (Keep It Safe)

 Let’s address the elephant in the room: regulations.
 Financial advisors can’t exactly hand out iPads with “Welcome to Wealth HQ!” engraved on the back.
-Thankfully, welcome kits don’t have to be extravagant to be effective.
-Stick with modest, useful items.
-The goal isn’t to wow with price—it’s to connect with thoughtfulness.
+Thankfully, welcome kits don’t need to be extravagant to be effective.

 Onboarding vs. Ongoing Gifting